 In assessing the realizability of deferred tax assets, management assesses the likelihood that deferred tax assets will be recovered from future taxable income, and to the extent that recovery is not likely or there is insufficient operating history, a valuation allowance is established.
 The Company adjusts the valuation allowance in the period management determines it is more likely than not that net deferred tax assets will or will not be realized.
-As of December 31, 2011, the Company has provided a valuation allowance for all net deferred tax assets due to a history of operating losses.
+As of December 31, 2012 and 2011, the Company has provided a valuation allowance for all net deferred tax assets due to the modest income in 2012 and operating loss in 2011.

-As of December 31, 2011, the Company did not recognize any assets or liabilities relative to uncertain tax positions, nor does the Company anticipate any significant unrecognized tax benefits will be recorded during 2012.
+As of December 31, 2012 and 2011, the Company did not recognize any assets or liabilities relative to uncertain tax positions.
 Interest or penalties, if any, will be recognized in income tax expense.
 Since there are no significant unrecognized tax benefits as a result of tax positions taken, there are no accrued penalties or interest.
 Tax positions are positions taken in a previously filed tax return or positions expected to be taken in a future tax return that are reflected in measuring current or deferred income tax assets and liabilities reported in the financial statements.
 Tax positions include, but are not limited to, the following: